iliasbhal/simple-async-context/README.md

 ## ✨ Simple-Async-Context
-Polyfill implementing the TC39 proposal for AsyncContext.
+Polyfill implementing the TC39 proposal for AsyncContext in Javascript.

 ## 💼 How to install?